-LNG tankers are obliged to immediately report all incidents and technical disruptions on board the LNG tanker occurring on the sea stretch as well as during their stay in the port of Zeebrugge to VCZB and additionally to Port Control Zeebrugge.
-VCZB will in turn notify DAB Pilotage Zeebrugge, GNA and MRCC.
+LNG tankers are obliged to immediately report all incidents and technical disruptions on board the LNG tanker occurring on the sea stretch as well as during their stay in the port of Zeebrugge to MRCC, VCZB and Port Control Zeebrugge successively.
+VCZB will in turn notify DAB Pilotage Zeebrugge and GNA.
 Port Control Zeebrugge will in turn notify the terminal.